 It should also be noted that highly competitive universities view with favor those applications “which demonstrate the applicant has consistently challenged him/herself academically by performing well in Honors, AP, IB, and college courses.”

 Dual enrollment applications are available in each high school guidance office.
-You may also download a copy of the application.
+You may also print a copy of the application.
 Check with your guidance office for the deadline date.
+In order to receive full consideration, the application must be completed, signed (parent and student signature required) and dated to your high school guidance office.